Aliases for IGF1R Gene

 GeneCards Summary for IGF1R Gene

 IGF1R (Insulin Like Growth Factor 1 Receptor) is a Protein Coding gene.
-Diseases associated with IGF1R include Insulin-Like Growth Factor I and Leprechaunism.
-Among its related pathways are IL-2 Pathway and Development Ligand-independent activation of ESR1 and ESR2.
+Diseases associated with IGF1R include Insulin-Like Growth Factor I and Ring Chromosome 15.
+Among its related pathways are Transcription Androgen Receptor nuclear signaling and Development IGF-1 receptor signaling and mTOR Pathway.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is INSR.

 UniProtKB/Swiss-Prot Summary for IGF1R Gene